cloudnativelabs/kube-router/docs/user-guide.md

 - If you choose to use kube-router for pod-to-pod network connectivity then Kubernetes controller manager need to be configured to allocate pod CIDRs by passing `--allocate-node-cidrs=true` flag and providing a `cluster-cidr` (i.e. by passing --cluster-cidr=10.1.0.0/16 for e.g.)

 - If you choose to run kube-router as daemonset in Kubernetes version below v1.15, both kube-apiserver and kubelet must be run with `--allow-privileged=true` option.
 In later Kubernetes versions, only kube-apiserver must be run with `--allow-privileged=true` option and if PodSecurityPolicy admission controller is enabled, you should create PodSecurityPolicy, allowing privileged kube-router pods.
+  - Additionally, when run in daemonset mode, it is highly recommended that you keep netfilter related userspace host tooling like `iptables`, `ipset`, and `ipvsadm` in sync with the versions that are distributed by Alpine inside the kube-router container.
+This will help avoid conflicts that can potentially arise when both the host's userspace and kube-router's userspace tooling modifies netfilter kernel definitions.
+See: https://github.com/cloudnativelabs/kube-router/issues/1370 for more information.

 - If you choose to use kube-router for pod-to-pod network connecitvity then Kubernetes cluster must be configured to use CNI network plugins.
 On each node CNI conf file is expected to be present as /etc/cni/net.d/10-kuberouter.conf .`bridge` CNI plugin and `host-local` for IPAM should be used.
 A sample conf file that can be downloaded as `wget -O /etc/cni/net.d/10-kuberouter.conf https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/cni/10-kuberouter.conf`

 ## running as daemonset

-This is quickest way to deploy kube-router in Kubernetes v1.8+ (**dont forget to ensure the requirements**).
-Just run
+This is quickest way to deploy kube-router in Kubernetes v1.8+ (**dont forget to ensure the requirements above**).
+Just run:

 ```
 kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/kube-router-all-service-daemonset.yaml